cs-chan/Total-Text-Dataset/README.md

 ## Table Ranking

 - The results from recent papers on the Total-Text dataset are listed below where P=Precision, R=Recall & F=F-score.
-- These results are extracted from respective published papers.
-If your result is missing or incorrect, please do not hesisate to contact us.
+- If your result is missing or incorrect, please do not hesisate to contact us.
 - <sup>*</sup>Pascal VOC IoU metric; <a href="https://arxiv.org/abs/1712.02170"><sup>**</sup>Polygon Regression</a>

 ### Detection